 An Insider’s Guide to Letterfrack & North Connemara

-The real beauty of Ireland, North Connemara is home to an abundance of stunning walking trails, crystal clear lakes and white sandy shorelines.
-With so much to see and do, we want to help you make the most of your time amongst the natural beauty of Connemara.
-Discover some of our must visit spots below and trust us when we tell you that every visit to Letterfrack and North Connemara is an experience you’ll treasure for a lifetime..
+With so much to discover, we want to help you make the most of your time amongst the natural beauty of Connemara.
+Read on to learn about all of our must visit spots below and trust us when we tell you that every visit to Letterfrack and North Connemara is an experience you’ll treasure for a lifetime..

 Renvyle House Hotel & Resort

-The 4 starred family owned Renvyle House Hotel & Resort provides an idyllic holiday away from everyday life.
-With a private freshwater lake (Rusheenduff) for boating, fly-fishing and Kayaking, their own 1km beach on the shores of the Wild Atlantic Way, and an outdoor heated pool and a hot tub with views out over the ocean, you won’t find a more peaceful escape anywhere else in Ireland.
+The 4-star family-owned and pet friendly Renvyle House Hotel & Resort provides an idyllic holiday retreat from everyday life.
+Thanks to their superb location you can enjoy activities on their private freshwater lake as well as trips to the nearby beaches.
+When a moment's relaxation is needed, the outdoor heated pool and hot tub with views out over the ocean is a cure-all.
+You truly won’t find a more peaceful escape anywhere else in Ireland.
 As they will tell you themselves, the only stress here is on relaxation.
-The team at Renvyle House Hotel know just how important it is to bring the whole family on vacation and this lovely Connemara hotel is also pet friendly!
-For a unique location, award winning restaurant, comfortable bedrooms and a truly uplifting break, Renvyle House Hotel will never disappoint.
+For holidays that comprise a unbeatable location, award-winning restaurant, cosy bedrooms and a truly restorative break, the Renvyle House Hotel will never disappoint.

 Old Monastery Hostel